dwarren4096/cs355-project2/README.md

 # Web app

+The web app is started by running `nodejs Project1-new.js`.
+I've split the project across multiple files to keep the main one from getting cluttered.
 * `/` A basic homepage that presents the user with links to view the Games, Users, and Developers tables (the strong entities)

 **Games**